fbpx

 Our entry level suites have king beds (all convertible to twin with beautiful views over either the Outeniqua Mountains and lagoon, or the fynbos and the Indian Ocean.
 Each has a seating area in the room, desk and en suite bathroom with generous shower.
 French doors open to a small sitting out area in the garden to enjoy the views.

-Please note that two of the classic suites have space for an extra bed for a child.
+Please note that all three of the classic suites have space for an extra bed for a child.

 Luxury Suite